 How to Become a CAPS Provider

-Licensed child care programs as well as two categories of license-exempt programs (government owned and operated child care programs and day camps) are eligible to participate in CAPS.
+Licensed child care programs and two categories of license-exempt programs (government owned and operated child care programs and day camps) are eligible to participate in CAPS.
 When a child care program is licensed by or receives a qualifying license exemption from DECAL, the program is automatically added to the CAPS provider management system (Maxstar) as an eligible provider.
+Quality Rated eligible providers must be star rated by December 31, 2021.
 To learn more about eligible child care providers, see the CAPS Participating Providers Policy.
-As noted in CAPS policy, Quality Rated eligible providers must be star rated by December 31, 2020, to participate in the CAPS program.

 - Participating in webinars that review CAPS policies and billing procedures